Skip to main content

 i2c.rsI2C0 (0x4002_0000)Master, 100 kHz, send_byte/send_bytesPB2=SCL, PB3=SDA

-gpio.rs6 ports (A-F)AFSEL, DIR, DEN registersAlt func config
+gpio.rs6 ports (A-F)AFSEL, DIR, DEN, ODR registersAlt func config

 Uart Trait